 - your preferences.

-Scientists are testing many different targeted treatments in clinical trials for lymphoma.
+Scientists are testing many different treatments in clinical trials for lymphoma.
 Although many of these trials are not open to people with transformed lymphoma, a few are.

 - Antibody therapies that bind to two different targets (one on lymphoma cells and one on T cells, which helps the T cells find and destroy the lymphoma cells).
 These are called ‘bispecific’ antibodies.